AA/PPS 04.01.24 - Postdoctoral Scholar Appointments

 Sr. Reviewer: Associate Provost

 A postdoctoral scholar (post-doc) is a faculty appointment designed to provide recent doctoral degree recipients with an opportunity to gain experiences and skills that will advance their careers.
-Texas State University embraces the definition and role of a post-doc scholar promulgated by the National Postdoctoral Association, the National Institutes of Health (NIH), National Science Foundation (NSF), and the National Postdoctoral Association (NPA).
-A post-doc is “an individual who has received a doctoral degree, or equivalent, who is engaged in a temporary and defined period of mentored advanced training to enhance the professional skills needed to pursue his or her chosen career path.”
+Texas State University embraces the definition and role of a post-doc scholar promulgated by the National Institutes of Health (NIH), the National Science Foundation (NSF), and the National Postdoctoral Association (NPA).
+A post-doc is “an individual who has received a doctoral degree, or equivalent, who is engaged in a temporary and defined period of mentored advanced training to enhance the professional skills needed to pursue [their] chosen career path.”